 SP3 5UA 5-mile walk around Fonthill Gifford on lanes and fields and alongside a lake.
 Some fine churches on the way.
 No stiles.
 Click map to enlarge. ([fo] is popup footnote.)
 Click here for an aerial view.
 Click here to download/print PDF.
-There is also a walk outline on YouTube
+(There is a GPX route option here for phone/tablet download.
+But only follow this link after watching this GPX help video).
+Friendly warning: all files relating to walks are published here in good faith but on the understanding that users must be responsible for their own safety and wellbeing.
+There is also a walk outline on YouTube.

 (Route from map points + metres to next point)